 Ah, summer!
 It’s the season of fireworks and fireflies, road trips and rocky road ice cream, baseball and beach balls, flip-flops and ice pops.
+Also, back to school supplies and shopping lists.

 But, just as you’re settling into the laid-back summer routine, retailers start rolling out their back-to-school displays that make your stomach churn.
 Supply lists.
 New clothing.
 Backpacks, jeans, laptops, and school shoes: It’s endless.
 And it’s so expensive!